steves2j/viagrid/README.md

 <img width="800" alt="imertertage" src="https://github.com/user-attachments/assets/0667c8cc-8197-459f-8953-c6816b8f782f" /><br>

-To start off with, you don't have to be an electronics or chemical engineer to chemical etch your own PCBs at home or business.
+To start off with, you don't have to be an electronics or chemical engineer to chemical etch your own PCBs at home or small business.
 It's easy and safe if you are careful, if you can follow instructions and if you take your time.
 With that said:

 > [!WARNING]
 > Chemical etching of any PCB does require the use of certain chemicals which can be unsafe if not handled and disposed of properly.
 Generally, these will be FeCl3 (ferric chloride), NaOH (sodium hydroxide, commonly known as lye) and liquid tin.
 Do not mix chemicals, and always wear the proper PPE and follow all handling instructions recommended by the manufacturers of the equipment and chemicals you are using!